How to Participate

 - Participation in a national and intergenerational online Learning Community.

-- Online Youth Councils for students with youth activists and filmmakers on advocacy and narratives that inspire action.
+- Online Councils for students with youth activists and filmmakers on advocacy and narratives that inspire action.

 - Access to special events celebrating program participants.